Marcus Garvey: Success and obstacles

-Assassination attempts, marriage, and divorce
+Assassination attempt, marriage, and divorce

-In October 1919, George Tyler, a part-time vendor of the Negro World, entered the UNIA office and told Garvey that Kilroe “had sent him” and tried to assassinate Garvey, Edwin P. Kilroe, was then the Assistant District Attorney in the District Attorney’s office of the County of New York.
+In October 1919, George Tyler, a part-time vendor of the Negro World, entered the UNIA office and told Garvey that Kilroe "had sent him" and tried to assassinate Garvey.
 Garvey was shot at four times with a .38-calibre revolver, and received two bullets in his right leg and scalp but survived.
 Tyler was soon apprehended but committed suicide by leaping from the third-tier of the Harlem jail; it was never revealed why he tried to kill Garvey.
 Garvey soon recovered from his wounds; five days later he gave a public speech in Philadelphia.
 After the assassination attempt, Garvey hired a bodyguard, Marcellus Strong.

 Shortly after the incident, Garvey proposed marriage to Amy Ashwood and she accepted.
 On Christmas Day, they had a private Catholic wedding, followed by a major ceremonial celebration in Liberty Hall, attended by 3000 UNIA members.
 Jacques was Ashwood's maid of honor.
 After the wedding, Garvey moved into Ashwood's apartment.
 The newlyweds embarked on a two-week honeymoon in Canada, accompanied by a small UNIA retinue, including Jacques.
 There, Garvey spoke at two mass meetings in Montreal and three in Toronto.
-Returning to Harlem, the couple's marriage was soon strained.
+After their return to Harlem, the couple's marriage was soon strained.
 Ashwood complained of Garvey's growing closeness with Jacques.
 Garvey was upset by his inability to control his wife, particularly her drinking and her socializing with other men.
 She was pregnant, although the child was possibly not his; she did not inform him of this, and the pregnancy ended in miscarriage.

 Three months into the marriage, Garvey sought an annulment, on the basis of Ashwood's alleged adultery and the claim that she had used "fraud and concealment" to induce the marriage.
-She launched a counter-claim for desertion, requesting $75 a week alimony.
+She launched a counter-claim for desertion, requesting $75-a-week alimony.
 The court rejected this sum, instead ordering Garvey to pay her $12 a week.
 It refused to grant him the divorce.
 The court proceedings continued for two years.
 Now separated, Garvey moved into a 129th Street apartment with Jacques and Henrietta Vinton Davis, an arrangement that at the time could have caused some social controversy.
 He was later joined there by his sister Indiana and her husband, Alfred Peart.
 Ashwood, meanwhile, went on to become a lyricist and musical director for musicals amid the Harlem Renaissance.